Facebook's oversight board seeks details on VIPs' treatment

-WASHINGTON (AP) — Facebook’s semi-independent oversight board says the company has failed to fully disclose information on its internal system that exempts high-profile users from some or all of its content rules.
+WASHINGTON (AP) — Facebook’s semi-independent oversight board says the company has fallen short of full disclosure on its internal system that exempts high-profile users from some or all of its content rules.

 Facebook “has not been fully forthcoming” with the overseers about its “XCheck,” or cross-check, system the board said in a report Thursday.
 It also said it will review the system and recommend how the social network giant could change it.

 The board started looking into the XCheck system last month after The Wall Street Journal reported that many VIP users abuse it, posting material that would cause ordinary users to be sanctioned — including for harassment and incitement of violence.
-For certain elite users, Facebook’s rules don’t seem to apply, according to the Journal article.
+For certain elite users, Facebook’s rules reportedly don’t seem to apply.
+There were at least 5.8 million exempted users as of last year, according to the Journal article.

 Facebook is generally not bound under the oversight board’s rules to follow its recommendations.